emonhossainraihan/Notes/backend/why-nodeJS.md

 >Node.js is an event-based, non-blocking, asynchronous I/O runtime that uses Google’s V8 JavaScript engine and libuv library.

 The **V8 engine** is the open-source JavaScript engine that runs in Google Chrome and other Chromium-based web browsers, including Brave, Opera, and Vivaldi.
 It was designed with performance in mind and is responsible for compiling JavaScript directly to native machine code that your computer can execute.
 However, when we say that Node is built on the V8 engine, we don’t mean that Node programs are executed in a browser.
 They aren’t.
 Rather, the creator of Node (Ryan Dahl) took the V8 engine and enhanced it with various features, such as a file system API, an HTTP library, and a number of operating system–related utility methods.
 This means that Node.js is a program we can use to execute JavaScript on our computers.
-In other words, it’s a JavaScript runtime.
+In other words, it’s a **JavaScript runtime**.

 Node.js, however, is single-threaded.
-It’s alsoevent-driven, which means that everything that happens in Node is in reaction to an event.
+It’s also event-driven, which means that everything that happens in Node is in reaction to an event.
 For example, when a new request comes in (one kind of event) the server will start processing it.
 If it then encounters a blocking I/O operation, instead of waiting for this to complete, it will register a callback before continuing to process the next event.
 When the I/O operation has finished (another kind of event), the server will execute the callback and continue working on the original request.
 Under the hood, Node uses thelibuvlibrary to implement this asynchronous (that is, non-blocking) behavior.

 ##  What is an Event-Driven Architecture?
 **Decoupled systems that run in response to events**